-A Bitcoin Prosecutor-Turned-Crypto VC on Facebook's Libra: The Broadsheet
+Andreessen's Kathryn Haun on Facebook Libra: The Broadsheet

 IN CASE YOU MISSED IT

 • A notable Netflix deal.
 Like Ava DuVernay and Shonda Rhimes, Janet Mock signed a sweeping overall deal at Netflix—hers is described as a “three-year multimillion-dollar pact.”
 Mock’s agreement makes history for another reason; she’ll be “the first out transgender woman empowered to call the creative shots at a major content company.”
+Variety

 • Imagine that.
 Remember the Japanese medical school that rigged entrance exams to favor men?
 After it stopped doing that, overall exam scores went up!
 Women outperformed the male applicants in the first year since the school stopped the practice.
+Guardian

 • Loud and proud.
 In a series for Pride Month, several members of the LGBTQ community reflect on gender and sexuality for the New York Times.
 Read through for contributions from actor Asia Kate Dillon, performance artist Kate Bornstein, author and activist Barbara Smith, and Transgender Equity Consulting founder Cecilia Gentili.
+New York Times

 Today’s Broadsheet was produced by Emma Hinchliffe.
 Share it with a friend.
 Looking for previous Broadsheets?
 Click here.